 Wash and dry all produce.
-Slice radishes and cucumber into thin rounds.
+Trim and thinly slice radishes and cucumber into rounds.
 Trim and thinly slice scallions.
-Pick cilantro leaves from stems; discard stems.
+Pick cilantro leaves from stems.

-In a small bowl, combine sour cream and a few chili flakes (to taste— start with a pinch and go up from there, saving a little for the filling).
+In a small bowl, combine sour cream and a pinch of chili flakes (taste and add more from there if desired; save a little for steps 4 and 6).
 Season with salt and pepper.

-While filling cooks, wrap tortillas in damp paper towels and microwave on high until warm, about 30 seconds.
+While filling cooks, wrap tortillas in damp paper towels and microwave until warm and pliable, 30 seconds.

-Spread a bit of chili crema onto each tortilla, then top with filling, a small amount of pickled veggies, cilantro, remaining sriracha (to taste), and remaining chili flakes if desired.
-Serve with remaining pickled veggies on the side.
+Spread a bit of chili sour cream onto each tortilla; top with beef filling, a bit of pickled veggies, and cilantro leaves.
+Add as much remaining sriracha and chili flakes as you like.
+Serve with any remaining pickled veggies on the side.